 So that definitely was an incentive to move on.
 But as you say, I was the least qualified person in the world to start a fashion brand.
-I had zero fashion degree, zero experience in fashion.
+I had no fashion degree, zero experience in fashion.
 As you can see, David, obviously we won’t be able to, thankfully won’t be able to see ’cause this is just an audio broadcast, but I’m by no means a very fashionable guy.
 So yeah, no, it’s funny that I went down this road.

 David: After this epiphany at the warehouse, you did a bunch of research about fabric offcuts and you realized, first off, that this wasn’t something unique to your dad’s curtain operation, that this was across lots of industries, there was a lot of wasted… Wasted offcut stuff, and then also, that your dad, and presumably other businesses as well, actually paid for these materials to be disposed of.

-So this meant that you had a bunch of free materials and free materials that people would be happy for you to take off their hands.
+So this meant that you had a bunch of free materials that people would be happy for you to take off their hands.
 What you didn’t have though, as you just mentioned, was a background in fashion.
 And so how did you go about devising a plan about what you would create with this bounty of materials that you just discovered?

 And so as I was reading this, I thought, “Okay, well, how can I actually use these offcuts in a meaningful way?
-And what are the, kind of, I guess the design constraints that I’ve got in using offcuts?”
+And what are the, I guess, design constraints that I’ve got in using offcuts?”
 And from there I thought I have to make something that uses small pieces of fabric.
 If you’ve got a couple of t-shirts laid out on a big fabric machine that’s being cut out, and you can picture roughly what the size of an offcut might be.

 So I thought I want to sell a product that someone can buy online and know exactly what they’re getting, and also not have sizing issues, gender, like male-female issues.

-And then yeah, caps kind of came to my mind and all went from there.
+And then yeah, caps kind of came to my mind and it all went from there.
 And before that point, I never even really wore caps, to be honest.
 I maybe had one or two laying around that I’d wear from time to time, but that was that.
-And then I just did what every entrepreneur probably starts with, a couple of Google searches, “Cap manufacturer in New Zealand.”
+And then I did what every entrepreneur probably starts with, a couple of Google searches, “Cap manufacturer in New Zealand.”